ONE STOP SHOP FOR ALL THINGS DIY

 This is the fun part!
-You will mount 4 one foot long boards to one of the 5.5 foot boards.
+You will mount 4 one foot long boards to one of the 5.5 foot boards using your hand drill.
 The spacing is up to you.
 But you have to make sure each shelf is the same!
 Here is my spacing:

-I started with my first shelf and drilled it to the top of my 5.5 board.
+I started with my first shelf and driledl it to the top of my 5.5 board using 2 1/2" Pocket Hole Screws.
 I measured 8 inches and mounted one again.
 Measured 10 inches, mounted, 10 inches, mounted, 14 inches, mounted.
 Repeat 3 times.

 HINT: After the first stand, do not measure the distance between each shelf as you mount.
 Measure from the top of the board each time.
 This keeps your entire piece on the same page.
 If you mount and measure between each shelf as you mount, and you are off by a few milimeters, then all the rest of your boards will be off.
 The distance I choose correlated with the things I would use on my shelf.

 After you mount the first set of shelves, you will add the next 8 foot board to the back and mount again.
 Your first shelf stand is done!
 Do this 2 more times.